robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 }
 ```

-We will also have to extend the Terraform configuration to use the following cloud-init configuration.
+You will also have to extend the Terraform configuration to use the following cloud-init configuration.

 ::: code-group
 ```hcl [main.tf]